DOJ Uvalde report says law enforcement response to school shooting was a failure

 Citing a lack of urgency toward entering the classrooms at Robb Elementary School, the review found that many officers arriving on the scene incorrectly believed that the gunman had been killed, or that Pete Arredondo, the former police chief of the Uvalde Consolidated Independent School District, was in the room with the suspect.
 The Justice Department said Arrendondo was the "de-facto on scene commander," but he discarded his radios when he arrived "thinking they were unnecessary."

-Arrendondo, who was fired in the wake of allegations he made numerous critical errors during the shooting, receives much of the blame for the response.

-The review found that law enforcement arriving on the scene acted counter to accepted practices, and determined that some of the failures "may have been influenced by policy and training deficiencies."
+Arrendondo, who was fired in the wake of allegations he made numerous critical errors during the shooting, receives much of the blame for the response, but the review found that law enforcement arriving on the scene acted counter to accepted practices.
+Some of the failures "may have been influenced by policy and training deficiencies," according to the examination.

+The Justice Department's report scrutinized not only law enforcement's response to the shooting, but found there was "chaos and confusion" in its aftermath.
+Students with bullet wounds, grazes and other injuries were not given medical attention, but rather put onto buses that went to the civic center, which was set up as a reunification center.

-In addition to highlighting the missteps by law enforcement, the review found that families with children who attended Robb Elementary School received "incorrect information suggesting their family members had survived when they had not."
+Families with children who attended Robb Elementary School received "incorrect information suggesting their family members had survived when they had not," the review found.
 Others, meanwhile, learned of the deaths of their family members "by personnel untrained in delivering such painful news."

-"Inaccurate and incomplete" information was relayed to the community in the aftermath of the tragedy, the Justice Department found, and the victims, their families and community members "struggled to receive timely and accurate information" about the events of May 24, 2022.
+"Inaccurate and incomplete" information was relayed to the community following the tragedy, the Justice Department said, and the victims, their families and community members "struggled to receive timely and accurate information" about the events of May 24.

+"It is hard to look at the truth that the law enforcement response on May 24 was an unimaginable failure and that a lack of action by adults failed to protect children and their teachers," said Vanita Gupta, associate attorney general, who appeared alongside Garland in Uvalde.
+"But we cannot look away from what happened here.
+We cannot look away from these children and we cannot look away from what happened in Uvalde."

 The Justice Department's examination is not the first to highlight the failures of responding agencies — a report released by Texas lawmakers in July 2022 determined that officers who arrived on the scene "failed to adhere to their active shooter training, and they failed to prioritize saving the lives of innocent victims over their own safety."